DC Power Sources 271

 - Describe the main types of DC generators.

-- Describe efficiency losses in DC generators.
+- Identify efficiency losses in generators.

-- Describe limitations of DC power.
+- Recognize limitations of DC power.

 AC